golden-hu/resume/resume_en.md

 *Renmin University of China* <br />
 Bachelor, School of Business

-2009 - 2012
+2009 - 2012 <br />
-Chinese Institute of Certified Public Accountants <br />
+Chinese Institute of Certified Public Accountants

 ## Other
  * Language Skills: **Excellent in CET-6 and GMAT(730)**, proficient in speaking, reading and writing English.
- * In my spare time, I read classic technology books: <Algorithms>, <Computer Systems> and <Programming Pearls>.
+ * In my spare time, I read classic technology books, for example, *Algorithms*, *Computer Systems* and *Programming Pearls*.
  * I host several repositories on Github such as JZDatepicker and some blog themes.
  * I write about my career switch experience in [Quora](http://qr.ae/GzYwd)](http://qr.ae/GzYwd)